FACULTY DEVELOPMENT SEMINARS

 Through such immersive experiences, CAORC Faculty Development Seminars:

-Produce an increase in capacity for global studies in U.S. community colleges
+Produce an increase in capacity for global studies in U.S. undergraduate education

-Increase community college professors’ international contacts and foster new opportunities to expose their students and communities to global perspectives
+Increase faculty participants' international contacts and foster new opportunities to expose their students and communities to global perspectives

-Create a scholarly network of community college faculty, who in turn develop course materials, share teaching models, and engage in research collaboration with faculty from the host countries
+Create a scholarly network of faculty engaged in global education, who in turn develop course materials, share teaching models, and participate in collaborative research with faculty from host countries

 Video: CAORC Faculty Development Seminars